karmaniverous/entity-tools/.stan/system/stan.todo.md

     registry) bind to the typed signature and regain contextual typing (fixes TS2322/TS2344/TS7006).
 Kept NonUnknownRegistry and
     EncodeDecodeAgreement<T> in the typed overload so the mismatch literal remains ineligible and still fails via the inference-first overload.

+- Default transcodes: select typed overload explicitly
+  - Updated src/defaultTranscodes.ts to call
+    defineTranscodes<DefaultTranscodeRegistry, Transcodes<DefaultTranscodeRegistry>>(...)
+    so the typed overload is selected (not the inference-first signature with a single generic).
+Clears TS2344 in build/docs/typecheck.